abishekbhatta/Aqua-Check/README.md

 [![Video](https://img.youtube.com/vi/bS5incV2Yxc/maxresdefault.jpg)](https://www.youtube.com/watch?v=bS5incV2Yxc)

-# Inspiration

-Water pollution today has led to various detrimental impacts on the environment, like eutrophication, the loss of entire aquatic species, and plastic ingestion.
-Hence, there is a strong need to control water pollution to protect our environment, and the first step would be checking whether water sources are contaminated or not before carrying out any cleaning campaigns.

-Water contamination can be checked in the lab by performing different tests, but it takes more time for the results to be prepared, ultimately delaying the cleaning campaigns.
-Therefore, to speed up the checking process, I have built Aqua Check, which uses an automated process to identify water contamination.

 # What it does?

 Unlike lab tests on water samples, Aqua Check uses a machine learning model and a water pollution dataset to detect whether water is polluted or not and then displays the results to the user.
 To make the prediction, it takes the following values from a water sample as input: